Chinese numismatic charm: Open-work charms

 An Open-work charm on display at the Museum of Ethnography, Sweden.

 Open-work money (Traditional Chinese: 鏤空錢; Simplified Chinese: 镂空钱; Pinyin: lòu kōng qián) also known as "elegant" money (Traditional Chinese: 玲瓏錢; Simplified Chinese: 玲珑钱; Pinyin: líng lóng qián) are types of Chinese numismatic charms characterised by irregularly shaped openings or holes between the other design elements.
 Most open-work charms have mirrored designs on the reverse side, with Chinese characters rarely appearing.
-They tend have a single large round hole in the middle of the coin, or a square hole for those that feature designs of buildings.
+They tend to have a single large round hole in the middle of the coin, or a square hole for those that feature building designs.
 Compared to other Chinese charms, open-work charms are significantly larger and more often made from bronze than brass.
 They first appeared during the Han dynasty, though most of these are small specimens taken from various utensils.
 They became more popular during the reigns of the Song, Mongol Yuan, and Ming dynasties but lost popularity under the Manchu Qing dynasty.